Small Pivot, BIG Results: How We Generated a 659% Increase in Non-Branded Organic Site Traffic for AKKO

 AKKO’s business is increasing and I know it will be a new challenge to try and dominate search results for B2B keywords and I welcome that challenge.

-Derek is a digital marketer based in Boston, Massachusetts with almost a decade of hands-on SEO experience.
+Derek is a SEO Strategist with almost a decade of hands-on SEO and digital marketing experience.
 He finds it meaningful, challenging, and exciting to develop, test, and implement new SEO strategies.
-When he’s not auditing websites and optimizing content he’s usually backpacking and exploring new cultures.